Jumpst3r/breaking-bad-eval-infra/README.md

 python run.py -a x86-64 -t llvm --toolchain-version XX -f haclstar -c main -o="-O0" hmac-sha2
 ```

-## Large Scale Analysis
+## Large-Scale Analysis

-The large scale setup is a bit more involved.
+The large-scale setup is a bit more involved.
 It requires the following prerequisites:

-- A working kubernetes cluster
+- A working Kubernetes cluster
-- Installation of argo workflow on your cluster
+- Installation of Argo Workflow on your cluster
-- All Docker images uploaded to to dockerhub (see [docker_build.sh](docker_build.sh))
+- All Docker images uploaded to Dockerhub (see [docker_build.sh](docker_build.sh))
-- A shared network drive that is accessible to all argo containers, e.g., an ntfs drive that is mounted to `/data/`.
+- A shared network drive that is accessible to all Argo containers, e.g., an NFS drive that is mounted to `/data/`.

 The configuration of the run is specified in [workflow/workflow.yaml](workflow/workflow.yaml).
 An example configuration: